NoellePatterson/ffc-readme/wet-season/magnitude.md

-# Peak Magnitude Flows - Baseflow Magnitude
+# Wet-Season - Baseflow Magnitude

 #### Definition

-The baseflow magnitude of the peak magnitude season is defined as 10th percentile magnitude of daily flow from the start of the peak magnitude season to the start of the dry season.
+The baseflow magnitude of wet season is defined as 10th or 50th percentile magnitude of daily flow from the start of the wet season to the start of the dry season.
 This metric is in units of cfs.

 #### Steps